TAMS-Group/tams_bartender_recognition/README.md

 ### 2. Create a labeled directory structure

 Before training new models, the image files must be labeled and separated into training and test sets.
-Create a directory structure inside the package as showed below.
+The classifier expects the samples in a file structure as shown below.

 ```
 <package>